bullno1/bullno1.github.io/_posts/2025-06-23-building-a-language-server.md

 ```

 There are 3 symbols (variables): `foo`, `bar`, `baz`.
-The user starts editting and created an error:
+The user starts editting and creates an error:

 ```c
 int foo =   // No terminator